istio/istio/pkg/mcp/tests/stress/README.md

 ## Overview

-This MCP stress test suite provides the following:

-- regression tests for common scenarios. e.g `func Test*(t testin.T)`

-- preconfigured benchmarks for analyzing cpu and memory usage. e.g. `func Benchmark*(b testing.B)`

-Most of the testing parameters are exposed as flags.
-These flags effect both regression and benchmark tests.
-They are intended to be used to run additional experiments.
-Flag combinations that are found to be useful should be added to the set of preconfigured regression or benchmark tests.
+This MCP stress test suite provides a set of regression tests and preconfigured benchmarks for analyzing cpu and memory usage.
+Most of the testing parameters are exposed as flags to enable additional experiments to be run.

 ## Methodology